A shape theorem for exploding sandpiles: Regularity of explosions

 \subsection{A path-filling property}

 For a set of points $A \subset \Z^d$, let $m_i := \min_{z \in A} z_i$ and $M_i := \max_{z \in A} z_i$ for $i = 1, \ldots, d$.
 Denote the bounding rectangle of $A$ as

-We show, using $\eta \geq (2 d - 2)$, that any path of points touched by the odometer eventually fills its bounding rectangle.
-Essentially, if it doesn't fill its bounding rectangle, then the support of the odometer must have a corner, \ie, an untoppled site with two neighbors which have toppled, a contradiction.
+We show, using $\eta \geq (2 d - 2)$, that if the odometer is strictly positive on a path of points at some time then eventually the odometer is strictly positive on the bounding rectangle of that path.
+Essentially, if not then the support of the terminal odometer must have a corner, \ie, an untoppled site with two neighbors which have toppled, a contradiction.
 Our proof uses this idea together with a slightly technical induction (which, it seems, we cannot avoid as the claim is needed in all dimensions).
 See Figure \ref{fig:fill_in} for an illustration of this result.

 \begin{lemma} Let $A := \{z^{(i)}\}$ be a finite path $z^{(i)} \sim z^{(i+1)}$.
-Let $w_t$ denote $A$-frozen parallel toppling with initial conditions $w_0(A) = 1$, $s_0' = \eta$.
-Then, $w_t(\br(A)) = 1$, for all $t \geq |\br(A)|$. \end{lemma} \begin{proof} By monotonicity of parallel toppling, we may take $\eta = (2 d - 2)$.
+Let $w_t$ denote $A$-frozen parallel toppling with initial conditions $w_0|_{A} = 1$, $s_0' = \eta$.
+Then, $w_t|_{\br(A)} = 1$, for all $t \geq |\br(A)|$. \end{lemma} \begin{proof} By monotonicity of parallel toppling, we may take $\eta = (2 d - 2)$.
 Moreover, it suffices to show that every site in $\br(A)$ eventually topples, as if no site topples at time $t$, then no site topples at time $(t+1)$.

 We say $A$ contains a $( \pm i, \pm j)$ turn if $z^{(m)} = z^{(m-1)} \pm e_i$ and $z^{(m+1)} = z^{(m)} \pm e_j$ for some $i \not = j$ where $z^{(m-1)} \sim z^{(m)} \sim z^{(m+1)}$ are in $A$.
 If $A$ does not contain a turn, then $\br(A) = A$.
 Hence, we may suppose it contains at least one turn.